-In some graphs or tables, the data presented is outside specified operating range (i.e., outside specified VDD range).
+In some graphs or tables, the data presented are outside specified operating range (i.e., outside specified VDD range).
 This is for information only and devices are ensured to operate properly only within the specified range.

 The data presented in this section is a statistical summary of data collected on units from different lots over a period of time and matrix samples.
-'Typical' represents the mean of the distribution at $25^{\circ}$ C. 'max' or 'min' represents (mean + $3\sigma$ ) or (mean - $3\sigma$ ) respectively, where $\sigma$ is standard deviation, over the whole temperature range.
+'Typical' represents the mean of the distribution at 25°C. 'Max' or 'min' represents (mean + 3 σ) or (mean - 3 σ) respectively, where σ is standard deviation, over the whole temperature range.